 • What’s their mission?
 Support families of children diagnosed with congenital heart defects financially, emotionally and in ways unique to their needs.

 • What will they use the grant for?
-Grant funds will be used to purchase arts and craft kits for the Heart Family Art Program.
+The organization will use the grant funds to purchase arts and craft kits for the Heart Family Art Program.
 The program creates therapeutic, developmentally appropriate activities that aim to enhance the hospital experience for children, strengthen family bonds and create moments of joy.

 Visit their site